-I’ve spent a lot of time waiting in line for Hall H at Comic-con, and if you plan on waiting in line for Hall H I have three main recommendations.
+I’ve spent a lot of time waiting in line for Hall H at Comic-con, and if you plan on joining us in line this year, I have three main recommendations.

 First, don’t do it alone.
 Have a support team to trade off with for restroom and food breaks, to run out for quick panels, or to check out the exhibit hall for a bit.
 Set a schedule for shifts, and stick to it.

 Next, be prepared.
-Bring sunscreen, a shade umbrella, folding chairs for everyone in your group, food, lots of water, games, and anything else you will need for (at least) 24 hours of sitting on the sidewalk waiting.
-Portable phone chargers were the big item in 2015.
+Bring sunscreen, a shade umbrella, folding chairs for everyone in your group, snacks, lots of water, games, and anything else you will need for (at least) 24 hours of sitting on the sidewalk waiting.
+Portable phone chargers have been a big item in recent years.